 Put your shoulder to the wheel!

-We solicit four types of submissions, each with their specific quality and review criteria.
+We solicit five types of submissions, each with their specific quality and review criteria.

 of human factors in modeling, including replication studies and negative results.
 We strongly encourage authors to submit raw data and analysis scripts.

 investigating human factors in modeling.
 These contributions will be evaluated based on the quality of the study design alone, i.e., whether the reviewers deem them promising to obtain meaningful, valid, and interesting results.
 No actual study results are expected.